msales/kage/README.md

 If you're a java-shop anyway and have all that available - give it a try.
 We decided that we wanted to get the metrics straight out of Kafka and feed them into InfluxDB in a configurable way - and here we are now.

-## Installation
+## Basic Installation

 Grab a binary from the Releases or clone the repo and build it yourself.
-Fill the provided example.json with appropriate configuration for your setup, copy both files to the host you want to run kage on and run
+Fill the provided [sample configuration](example.json) with appropriate configuration for your setup, copy both files to the host you want to run kage on and run
 ```
 kage --config=example.json

 ```

+## Advanced Installation

+There's systemd configuration magic in examples/systemd/.
+Put the files in the appropriate directories on your machine (in case of Debian/Ubuntu that should be /lib/systemd/system and /lib/systemd/system-generators), create /etc/kage/, run ```systemctl daemon-reload``` and then you should get one service per configuration-file in /etc/kage/.

 ## Contributors